marijnh/Eloquent-JavaScript/03_functions.md

 {{index "call stack", "local binding", [function, "as value"], scope}}

-The ability to treat functions as values combined with the fact that local bindings are re-created every time a function is called brings up an interesting question.
+The ability to treat functions as values, combined with the fact that local bindings are re-created every time a function is called, brings up an interesting question.
 What happens to local bindings when the function call that created them is no longer active?

 The following code shows an example of this.
-It defines a function, `wrapValue`, which creates a local binding.
+It defines a function, `wrapValue`, that creates a local binding.
 It then returns a function that accesses and returns this local binding.

 ```